CollierCZ/docs-media/java-rx-sdk-reame.md

 ### Filtering, sorting

-SDK contains all available [filters](https://developer.kenticocloud.com/v1/reference#content-filtering) and other parameters ([sort](https://developer.kenticocloud.com/v1/reference#content-ordering), [projection](https://developer.kenticocloud.com/v1/reference#projection), [paging](https://developer.kenticocloud.com/v1/reference#listing-response-paging)) as predefined methods for each query type (e.g. different options are available for items and taxonomies query).
-All of these methods are written in a builder pattern which helps you create queries efficiently.
+The SDK contains all available [filters](https://developer.kenticocloud.com/v1/reference#content-filtering) and other parameters ([sort](https://developer.kenticocloud.com/v1/reference#content-ordering), [projection](https://developer.kenticocloud.com/v1/reference#projection), [paging](https://developer.kenticocloud.com/v1/reference#listing-response-paging)) as predefined methods for each query type (different options are available for items and taxonomies query).
+All of these methods are written in a builder pattern to helps you create queries more efficiently.

-Examples:
+Example:

 ```java
 MultipleItemQuery<Cafe> query = deliveryService.<Cafe>items()